Joint Diffusion for Universal Hand-Object Grasp Generation: Method

 \subsection{Problem Formulation}

-An instance of hand-object interaction consists of a posed hand, denoted as $\mathbf{H}$, and a posed object, denoted as $\mathbf{O}$.
-To learn the relationship between hand gestures and object shapes, we model the joint distribution of hand and object:
+An instance of hand-object grasp consists of a posed hand, denoted as $\mathbf{H}$, and a posed object, denoted as $\mathbf{O}$.
+To generate a hand-object grasp unconditionally, we model the joint distribution of hand and object: